w33ble/mri-help/README.md

 // use mri like normal, but wrap options in mri-help and (optionally) add an help parameter const mriOptions = {
-  // ... must include at least one alias, see caveats below
-  // ... optional, recommended if you plan to recover, see caveats below
+  // ... define your mri options here, but see caveats below
   help: {
     '@command': 'your-awesome-command', // optional, sets the command shown in the usage output '@signature': '[options] <file>', // optional, customize the command's signature ("[options]" by default)